 The study of film and visual media is a central aspect of our idea of liberal arts as a “useful education.”
-The film and media studies program at Dickinson brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
+The six-course film & media studies minor brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
 As an interdisciplinary program, we offer students a wide range of courses from numerous disciplines.

 In addition, we regularly encourage our students to spend their junior year in England at the University of East Anglia, which has one of the richest and most highly regarded film studies programs in Europe.

 “I want to be a screenwriter and director, but I am also very passionate about American politics and activism.
 American studies was the perfect fusion of these two areas for me—a major where I get to study American history in conjunction with American art, representation and structures and institutions.
 I believe filmmakers have a responsibility to represent different types of people ethically, and I’m learning more and more about people through my major every day.
 Paired with my film studies minor, it’s a wonderful combination for me.”

 Congratulations to Jackie Logsted ’22, currently pursuing a career as a screenwriter, whose short film Someone Somewhere was screened this past Friday (August 26, 2022) at Indigo Soul NYC!
 More info about the film is available here.